micahamd/psych_exp_generator/README.md

   - Fixation color: Color of the fixation cross (multiple color options available)
   - Fixation and Stimulus Location: Control the position of stimuli and fixation relative to screen center
   - Stimulus offset: Controls how long the stimulus remains visible (0 = until response)
-  - Trial count: Set the number of trials (between 1 and 999)
+  - Trial count: Set the number of trials in each cycle of the experiment
+  - Cycle Trials until Threshold: Require participants to achieve a certain number of correct responses
+    * When set to 0 (default), the experiment ends after a single cycle
+    * When set to a value > 0, participants must achieve that many correct responses to complete the experiment
+    * If threshold is not met, experiment will cycle through trials again until threshold is achieved
   - Stimuli - Text: Comma-separated list of text stimuli to display during trials
      * Support for stimulus sequences using square brackets notation
      * Support for concurrent stimulus presentation using round brackets